 Are you considering studying in the UK?
 Check out our article on how to choose a university.

 When looking for the best university courses in the UK, how do you choose which ones to apply to?
 How do you rank them against each other?
-Are there any factors to consider when deciding on which university course to choose?
+Are there any factors to consider when deciding which university course to choose?

 A lot of people are choosing to study at University in the UK.
 With a rising birth rate, universities are expected to increase their intake of students.